lesterbp/site-screenshot/README.md

 - Makefile: This project utilizes makefile to shorten the commands you need, it might be optional but highly recommended to be installed
 - Docker: The whole project runs using docker containers

+# before running the app
+the application gets the needed environment variables from `.env` file you may copy the `.env.example` and rename it as `.env` then fill up the variables

 # running the app
 running the app also installs node dependencies and starts the database (and creates the tables)